 A 2019 study by the Children’s Hospital of Philadelphia’s Center for Autism Research (CAR) showed that approximately 1 in 5 young adults with ASD would interact with a police officer before age 21.
 The U.S. Department of Justice reports that individuals with disabilities, including those with autism, are five times more likely to be incarcerated than people without disabilities.

-Researchers agree that most individuals with high functioning ASD are law-abiding citizens who are more likely to be victims of crimes than commit them.
-However, they are still seven times more likely to intersect with the criminal justice system than individuals without ASD (Berryessa, 2014).
+Researchers agree that most individuals with high-functioning ASD are law-abiding citizens who are more likely to be victims of crimes than commit them.
+However, they are still seven times more likely to intersect with the criminal justice system than individuals without ASD.

-To schedule a training for your staff, contact Leah Harris at email@example.com.
+If you would like to schedule a training for your staff, please contact Kyle Britt at email@example.com.